 For example: If your car is worth $3,000 and you have a $500 deductible, your potential payout would only be $2,500 if your car was totaled and you placed a collision claim.
 Using the 10 percent rule, if your collision and comprehensive premiums cost $250 or more a year, it's time to consider dropping the coverage.

-Assuming that you could afford to replace your car if it was vaporized by aliens, your next step is analyzing how likely vaporization (or whatever) is likely to occur.
+Assuming that you could afford to replace your car if it was severely damaged or stolen, your next step is analyzing how likely that is to occur.
 The average American motorist gets into an accident every 11 years.
 That's anything from a small dent to complete destruction.
 If you're 18 years old and spend your evenings trying to emulate scenes from The Fast and the Furious, or you live where car theft is rampant, you might want to keep your coverage.
 On the other hand, if you never exceed the speed limit, keep your car garaged and only drive on Sundays, you may be at low risk if you choose to forego the optional coverage.

 Depending upon your deductible and other factors, you could consider dropping both comprehensive and collision insurance if your vehicle's value is below the amounts shown below, where the cost of insurance and deductible is equivalent to the value of your car: